Masterminds/cookoo/doc/cli.md

 ## Where to from here?

 From this starting point, you should be able to assemble your own routes, where each new route represents a subcommand.
-(Routes that begin with `@` cannot be executed directly.)